German Investment Corporation

 DEG - Deutsche Investitions- und Entwicklungsgesellschaft (which translates as German Investment and Development Corporation) is a Development Finance Institution (DFI) and a subsidiary of KfW Group.
 It was founded in Cologne in September 1962 as a federally owned company by the former Federal President Walter Scheel.
 Since its foundation, DEG has been headquartered in Cologne.
 In 2008, DEG moved into a modern, energy efficient office building in the city centre.
 DEG has 17 representative offices across the world, inter alia in Bangkok, Beijing, Istanbul, Jakarta, Johannesburg, Lagos, Lima, Mexico City, Nairobi, New Delhi, São Paulo and Singapore.

-In 2024, DEG employed a staff of approximately 700, both in Germany and abroad.
-DEG generated new business totaling EUR 2.5 billion in 2024 and the balance sheet total amounted to nearly EUR 9 billion.
+In 2025, DEG employed a staff of approximately 730, both in Germany and abroad.
+It facilitated private investments in developing and emerging countries by making available a total business volume of EUR 2.9 billion, the majority of which – around EUR 2.4 billion – was provided from own funds.

-With a portfolio of around EUR 11.6 billion in nearly 80 countries DEG is one of the world's largest private-sector development financiers.
+With a portfolio of around EUR 11.7 billion in nearly 80 countries DEG is one of the world's largest private-sector development financiers.